 In the course of building infrastructure to monitor the mempool, we've learned a lot about how it works.
 We want to share our insights about this fascinating part of the Ethereum ecosystem.
 To start, let’s introduce what the mempool is and why it matters to you and your Dapp.

 A blockchain creates a permanent ledger of transactions.
 Once you write it, you can't unwrite it.
 So blockchains need a mechanism to figure out the sequence of how transactions are written to the block.
 The mempool is the dynamic staging area in front of the blockchain that enables transaction ordering, transaction fee prioritization, and general block construction.

 The term itself —mempool— comes from Bitcoin.
 But in this post, we will focus on the Ethereum ecosystem.
-The mempool refers to the set of in-memory data structures inside an Ethereum client that stores candidate transactions before they are mined.
+The mempool refers to the set of in-memory data structures inside an Ethereum node that stores candidate transactions before they are mined.
 Geth calls it the “transaction pool”; Parity calls it the “transaction queue.”
 Regardless of the name, it is a pool of transactions sitting in memory waiting to be included in a block.
 Think of it as a “waiting area” for transactions to be accepted into a block.

 Mempools as a Blockchain Primitive

 The concept of a mempool is fundamental to the blockchain itself.
 And the history of the mempool is the history of the blockchain.

 It is a core component of how blockchains move transactions from a user’s Wallet to confirmation in a block.

 But in spite of its importance, the mempool is not mentioned in any major chain’s whitepaper.
 It isn’t even mentioned on Wikipedia.